Char kway teow: Variations

 "Gourmet" versions of char kway teow, in which the dish may be prepared with more seafood, with crab meat and with duck eggs, may be found in major Malaysian cities like Ipoh and Penang.
 In Penang, char kway teow is commonly served on a piece of banana leaf on a plate, which is intended to enhance the aroma of the dish.

-Char kway teow is a popular, inexpensive dish usually eaten for breakfast and sold at food stalls in Singapore.
+Char kway teow is a popular, inexpensive dish usually eaten for breakfast and sold at food stalls in Malaysia and Singapore.
 Blood cockles and prawns are standard fare in typical hawker preparations, while more expensive or luxurious versions incorporate cuttlefish, squid, and lobster meat.
 Singaporean style char kway teow mixes yellow wheat noodles with flat rice noodles.
 Some cooks prepare more health-conscious versions with extra vegetables and less oil.

 Char kway teow prepared by Muslims in Malaysia and Singapore excludes lard and pork products, and may incorporate alternative ingredients like beef or chicken.
 Some versions by Malay cooks may emphasise the use of kerang (Malay for cockles) as a key ingredient, and it may be prepared with or without gravy.

 Many Southeast Asian restaurants in Hong Kong offer char kway teow as an overseas specialty, although it is of Southeast Asian Chinese origin.
 The char kway teow offered in Chinese restaurants which serve Hong Kong-style Cantonese cuisine is an entirely different dish: stir-fried Chinese-style flat rice noodles with prawns, char siu, onions, and bean sprouts, seasoned with curry powder which renders it bright yellow in colour.
 In some places this is known as Fried "Good Dale", a transliteration of the characters "炒貴刁".